-In this article we’ll explore what is hemp its uses and applications in brief, including its recognition for nutritional benefits, and how CBD or whole-plant hemp products work within a physiological system in the body to bring balance to multiple systems and functions to highlight how hemp works directly with the body to alleviate various conditions.
+In this article we’ll explore hemp's uses and applications in brief, including its recognition for nutritional benefits, and how CBD or whole-plant hemp products work within a physiological system in the body to bring balance to multiple systems and functions to highlight how hemp works directly with the body to alleviate various conditions.

 While the hemp industry in New Zealand has experienced a recent renaissance, the future holds exciting possibilities that could benefit kiwi’s in countless ways from farming hemp for export trade, to supporting local farmers and communities by providing building materials, textiles, clothing and timber alternatives while supporting the health of our families.